 Penal Code 803(f)(1) allows charges to filed against you within one year of the date of a report to a California law enforcement agency by a person of any time after they turn 18, alleging they were the victim of sexual molestation.
 If the alleged victim is till under 18 years of age, then under Penal Code 801.1, the District Attorney can file a case up to when that person turns 28 years old.

-Statute of Limitations are found in the Penal Code 799-805.
-For more information on the defense of statute of limitations, call Ontario Criminal Defense attorney Adam Jackson today for a free consultation and free case evaluation.
-Call today at 909-939-7126.
-Located in Ontario, CA.
+Discover the Statute of Limitations outlined in Penal Code sections 799-805.
+To learn about defending against statute of limitations, reach out to Ontario Criminal Defense attorney Adam Jackson for a complimentary consultation and case evaluation.
+Contact us now at (909) 939-7126.
+Based in Ontario, CA.